urbanjost/M_intrinsics/md/RANDOM_INIT.md

    then each image accesses a repeatable distinct sequence of random numbers.
 Technically, the Standard states that a distinct seed is used in each image (with the tacit assumption that the sequences are distinct, but this is not guaranteed).
-Also, the repeatibility is guaranteed for the currently executing image.
+Also, the repeatability is guaranteed for the currently executing image.
 Rerunning the executable does not require the same distinct seeds, but I have chose to use the same seeds.